 Our Students Stories

-This year, Anthony is in the third grade.
+In year three at North Side, Anthony is transformed.
 He is reading and doing math above grade level.
-He has matured and is a delightful young child- respectful, polite, friendly and happy.
-With the dedication, perseverance and collaboration of his father and our staff, Anthony is on the path to be a successful student throughout his years in school.
+He has matured and is a delightful young child--respectful, polite, friendly and happy.
+With the dedication, perseverance and collaboration of Anthony, his father, therapists, and our North Side education team, Anthony is thriving.

-De'Aira came to as a new North Side student last year.
-She had a lot of acclimating and learning to become comfortable in the high expectation environment that makes up North Side.
-In the beginning of the year, she struggled with reading comprehension and basic mathematical skills.
-Over the course of the year, not only did her attitude and general outlook about school improved but she became one of the highest performers in her classroom.
-She was excited to come to school and learn and put a lot of effort into exceeding.
-She blossomed into a positive and serious student by the end of her second grade year.
+De'Aira transferred to North Side as a second grader.
+She had a lot of acclimating and learning to become comfortable in the high-expectation environment that makes up North Side.
+In the beginning of the year, she struggled with reading comprehension and basic math skills.
+Over the course of the year, not only did her general outlook about school improve, she became one of the highest performers in her classroom.
+She was excited to come to school and learn and put a lot of effort into excelling.
+She blossomed into a positive and serious student well before the end of her second grade year.

 At the beginning of the school year, Alaniaya had a very difficult time focusing on her schoolwork.
 She constantly forgot her book bag, folder or homework.
 She was not organized and needed a lot of assistance.
 Everyday she worked with the second grade classroom aide to help her and was given extra homework to complete.
-After counseling with her family and continuation of individualized help, Alaniaya become organized and came to school ready to learn everyday.
-She began participating in class and reading a chapter book nearly every week.
+After counseling with her family and continuation of individualized guidance, Alaniaya now comes to school ready to learn everyday.
+She participates in class and reads a chapter book nearly every week.